 Ghana offers a wealth of things to do from amazing waterfalls, wildlife parks, lakes, natural beauty to some very unique festivals.

 Our recommendation for the 10 interesting things to find and do in Ghana

 Cape Coast and Elimina Castle, Cape Coast-General Slave Castle tours

-The Chale Wote Street Art Festival is an alternative platform that brings art, music, dance and performance in Accra’s James Town district in August.
-The 2017 event is due to take place between the 14th and 20th of August
+The Chale Wote Street Art Festival is an alternative platform that brings art, music, dance and performance to Accra’s James Town district in August.
+The 2021 event dates will be updated as soon as we have them.

 The Nzulezo Village is west of Takoradi about 90km away and is the home to around 500 inhabitants.
 The place is called the Venice of Ghana.
 Over the years the village has become popular with tourist just wanting to take a look.
 But be mindful this is an actual place people live.
 Getting there is by boat only

 Ashanti Traditional buildings in Kumasi.
 The Asante Kingdom was one of the richest and most powerful states on the African continent.
 Today, one of the few vestiges of this once flourishing kingdom are ten traditional shrines believed to have been built in the nineteenth century.
 Scattered in villages to the north and northeast of Kumasi in central Ghana, these earthen buildings demonstrate some of the artistic achievements of the Asante culture.

 From the air, this market is impressive as all roads in Takorodi lead to this massive circle which is just a crazy busy bizarre of shops and stalls.
 Once inside the Market circle, you have to be careful not to get lost, but whatever the outcome you know that you will end up on the other side carrying more things than you came in with.